Research Fellowships

 • Research Fellows are appointed for a period of three years, although many leave sooner if they are successful in gaining faculty appointments in Cambridge or elsewhere.

-• During their tenure JRFs have no other duties other than to pursue their research, but they may, if they wish, participate in College teaching.
+• During their tenure JRFs have no other duties other than to pursue their research, but are encouraged to consider undertaking a small amount of College teaching, or other activities such as mentoring Newnham postgraduates, assisting with Newnham admissions interviewing, or pastoral tutoring of Newnham students.
 They are members of the College Governing Body, and may serve on other College committees.

 • The Fellowships carry a competitive stipend.
 Accommodation in a college set or flat may be available to rent.